shraddhap9901-boop/codtech-internship-projects/Task-1-Big-Data-Analysis/README.md

-📊 AI Jobs Market Analysis
-📌 Project Overview

-This project analyzes the AI jobs market dataset to uncover trends in job roles, salaries, experience levels, and locations.

-🛠 Tools Used

-Python

-Pandas

-Matplotlib / Seaborn

-Jupyter Notebook

-📂 Dataset

-AI Jobs Market Dataset (Excel file)

-🔍 Key Analysis Performed

-Data Cleaning

-Data Exploration (EDA)

-Data Visualization

-📊 Key Insights

-Most job roles are in AI Engineering and Data-related fields

-Senior-level roles offer significantly higher salaries

-Salary varies based on experience and location

-Some cities offer higher salary ranges compared to others

-📸 Visualizations

-Job Category Distribution

-Salary vs Experience

-Jobs by City

-Education vs Salary

-🚀 Conclusion

-This analysis helps understand trends in the AI job market, which can be useful for job seekers and analysts.

-📊 Dataset: Used same dataset from root directory (Dataset.xlsx)

-👩‍💻 Author

-Shraddha
+# 📊 Big Data Analysis using PySpark

+## 🔹 Project Overview

+This project performs Big Data Analysis on a job dataset using PySpark.
+The goal is to extract meaningful insights related to job roles, salaries, experience levels, and industry trends.

+---

+## 🔹 Objective

+* Analyze large dataset using PySpark
+* Perform data processing and transformations
+* Extract insights from job market trends

+---

+## 🔹 Technologies Used

+* Python
+* PySpark
+* Pandas (optional)
+* Google Colab

+---

+## 🔹 Dataset Information

+The dataset contains job-related information such as:

+* Job Title
+* Job Category
+* Experience Level
+* Salary (min, max, average)
+* Company Size
+* Location (City, Country)
+* Remote Work Type
+* Required Skills

+---

+## 🔹 Key Operations Performed

+* Data loading using PySpark
+* Schema inspection and data exploration
+* GroupBy analysis (job category, country, experience level)
+* Salary analysis based on roles and experience
+* Filtering high salary jobs
+* Creating new column (salary_level)
+* Aggregation and transformation

+---

+## 🔹 Key Insights

+* AI Engineering has the highest number of job opportunities
+* Senior and Lead roles receive significantly higher salaries
+* USA and Global roles offer the highest average salaries
+* Hybrid work model is more common than remote and on-site
+* Big Tech (FAANG) companies offer the highest salaries
+* High-paying jobs are mainly in ML Engineer, AI Architect, and Data Scientist roles
+* Experience and skills strongly impact salary growth

+---

+## 🔹 Conclusion

+This project demonstrates how PySpark can be used to efficiently process and analyze large datasets.
+The insights help understand job market trends in the AI and data domain.

+---

+## 🔹 Future Improvements

+* Add data visualization (charts/graphs)
+* Use advanced big data tools like Spark SQL
+* Deploy insights using dashboard (Power BI / Tableau)

+---

+## 🔹 Author

+**Shraddha Patil**